The Writing Center • University of North Carolina at Chapel Hill

 The conclusion allows you to have the final say on the issues you have raised in your paper, to synthesize your thoughts, to demonstrate the importance of your ideas, and to propel your reader to a new view of the subject.
 It is also your opportunity to make a good final impression and to end on a positive note.

-6. How to Write a Critical Analysis Essay
+8. How to Write a Critical Essay (with Pictures)

 Candidates often make the mistake of repeating things they have already said in the body of the essay.; Use your conclusion to evaluate the successes of the text as a whole and to pass a universal ...